govtrack/boundaries_us/README.rst

 boundaries_us
 =============

+See the live demo of this project at http://gis.govtrack.us/map/demo/cd-2012/.

+This project creates an API and map tile layers for geospatial data.
+It lets you easily go from shapefiles (of, say, political boundaries) to an API that can answer questions like what district is a coordinate in and which districts touch, and can create pretty Google Maps/OSM maps with those boundaries outlined.

-A full Django deployment for represent-boundaries (https://github.com/tauberer/represent-boundaries) and represent-maps (https://github.com/tauberer/represent-maps) with definitions for U.S.-specific data files.
+This is a full Django deployment of two other projects --- represent-boundaries (https://github.com/tauberer/represent-boundaries) and represent-maps (https://github.com/tauberer/represent-maps) --- plus examples of how to load in some U.S.-specific data files such as 2012 congressional districts.
+You might need a little familiarity with Django to get this to work.

 This project has a complicated history.
 The Chicago Tribune created django-boundaryservice (http://github.com/newsapps/django-boundaryservice), a framework for creating an API around shapefiles.
-The OpenNorth guys tweaked it in a separate fork (https://github.com/rhymeswithcycle/represent-boundaries).
-Then I forked the fork to tweak the data import process (pull request pending).
-I also created a separate new project represent-maps (https://github.com/tauberer/represent-maps) for creating map tiles for use with Google Maps API and OpenLayers/OpenStreetMap.
-This project wraps it all up with actual data and deployment details.
+OpenNorth tweaked it in a separate fork (https://github.com/rhymeswithcycle/represent-boundaries).
+Then I forked the fork to tweak the data import process, and I created a separate new project represent-maps for creating map tiles for use with Google Maps API and OpenLayers/OpenStreetMap.
+This project, boundaries_us, wraps it all up with actual data and deployment details.

-Inside you'll find some ready-to-go data:

-* A ready-to-go definition file for loading the 2010 Census's congressional districts data (which are about to go out of date).

-* The 2012 redistricting shapefiles collected by the Statistical Reform in Redistricting (SRR) Project (http://www.srrproject.org/resources/redistricting-shapefiles/) and the Brennan Center for Justice at NYU, which in turn were originally created by the 50 states.
-The ZIP files are included in the repository because they had to be renamed to be consistent and some had to be modified to fix the names of files within the ZIP files.

-* A definition file for SRR's 2012 redistricting files which figures out how to handle the slightly different naming conventions used in the shapefiles from each state.

-The redistricting layer is currently running here: http://gis.govtrack.us/map/demo/2010-cd/
+Inside you'll find some ready-to-go data: 2012 U.S. congressional districts, U.S. state boundaries, and District of Columbia Ward/ANC/SMD boundaries.
+The purpose of this project is to show you how you can deploy a similar site for whatever data you have.

 Installation
 ------------

+So far this has only been tested on Ubuntu 11.10.
+I expect it will work fine on newer updates.
+It may be harder to install on other distributions as python-cairo might not be packaged up for you as it is in Ubuntu.

-Clone this repository.
+Start by cloning this repository.

 Install Django and PostgreSQL, and the other dependencies of GeoDjango (https://docs.djangoproject.com/en/dev/ref/contrib/gis/install/).
 On Ubuntu::